David-Kamau-Builds/100_Days_Of_Python/Day_39/README.md

 - **NotificationManager**: Handles SMS and WhatsApp notifications via Twilio
 - **Main**: Orchestrates the entire workflow and business logic

+## Demo

+See [WhatsApp_message.jpeg](./WhatsApp_message.jpeg) for an example of the flight deal alert notification received via WhatsApp when a lower price is detected.

 ## Setup Requirements

 1. **Amadeus API**: Register for flight search API credentials